 If you are just getting a new puppy or have a dog already that you need some help with, contact us NOW.

 We do force-free, positive reinforcement dog training and higher-level behavior modification in the convenience of your home.
 We offer packages, discounts, and Day Training (while you're at work) for those who struggle with finding time to train your dog.
 We travel to Northern New Jersey (Essex, Bergen, Passaic, Morris, Union, Sussex, Hudson, and some areas of Rockland County, NY).

-Dogs learn best in a relaxed, fun environment, not one based on fear and "dominance".
+Dogs learn best in a relaxed, fun environment, not one based on old school techniques of fear and dominance.
 Let us show you how to have a better relationship with your best friend.

 Bergin University of Canine Studies (Master of Science in Canine Life Sciences)